OpenIn v4.3 Browser Extensions Settings window For Developers

 open -a 'Google Chrome.app' --new --args --profile-directory='Profile 1' https://apple.com

-How to configure OpenIn integration with macOS Focus?
+How do I configure OpenIn integration with macOS Focus?

-*The reason is made this way, because macOS does not allow applications to read the name of the available Focuses.
+OpenIn uses Focus Hints because macOS does not allow applications to read the names of your configured Focus modes.

 Example: how the author of OpenIn uses OpenIn